Petess/wordpressXML2HTML/README.md

  ToDo
 ======

- Create a requirements.txt to install wpparser
+- Create a requirements.txt to install wpparser
+- Add a timer